peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

 --- abstract

 The Automatic Certificate Management Environment (ACME) protocol allows server operators to obtain TLS certificates for their websites, based on a demonstration of control over the website's domain via a fully-automated challenge/response protocol.

 OpenID Federation 1.0 defines how to build a trust infrastructure using a trusted third-party model.
-It uses a trust evaluation mechanism to attest the possession of private keys, protocol specific metadata and miscellaneous administrative and technical information related to a specific entity.
+It uses a trust evaluation mechanism to attest to the possession of private keys, protocol specific metadata and miscellaneous administrative and technical information related to a specific entity.